 Most branch and bound (B&B) algorithms for continuous global optimization work with hyper-rectangles, although some work in the 1970's dealt with simplexes.
-More recently, Žilinskas et al have considered branch and bound for Lipschitz optimization, giving examples of how symmetry can be used and how algorithms can be made efficient.
+More recently, Žilinskas et al. have considered branch and bound for Lipschitz optimization, giving examples of how symmetry can be used and how algorithms can be made efficient.
 Here, in the spirit of that work, we consider simplex-based branch and bound algorithms in which mathematically rigorous ranges on functions and constraints are computed using interval arithmetic.
-We tie the subdivision process neatly to the actual geometry, and we give formulas for reasonably tight bounds on ranges.
+We we give formulas for reasonably tight bounds on ranges.